Vladimír Lengvarský MD MPH

 At the level Role 1, for the purposes of medical evacuation, we use wheeled equipment and armoured vehicle Tatrapan

 produced in the Czech Republic.
-The number of the tracked vehicles and equipment designed for combat activities is limited.
-The level Role 2 uses mainly wheeled equipment.
+The number of tracked vehicles and equipment designed for combat activities is limited.
+Level Role 2 uses mainly wheeled equipment.
 The Slovak armed forces provide the Air Search and Rescue Service, but its range is limited within the Slovak Republic.
 Strategic air evacuation is provided in cooperation with NATO countries under international agreements as the Slovak Republic has no aircraft available for such evacuation.

 Missions running in 2014 (except observer’s missions):